What Is Documentary Wedding Photography?

 The full story – how I became a wedding photographer.

-The value of style telling
+The value of documentary storytelling

 A few years into my photography career I found myself looking through my Mum and Dad’s wedding album, which I had not looked at since becoming a wedding photographer.

 So this got me thinking.

-“How can I serve my customers better and add ‘real value’ to their wedding pictures?”
+“How can I serve my customers better and add ‘real value to their wedding pictures?”

 I aim to photograph people at their best and the moments that matter so that they have meaningful pictures and a wedding they love.
 I do this without interference or dictating.

 Let’s talk about your wedding

 I’m proud to say that more than 400+ couples in over 10 countries have trusted me with their engagement and wedding photography.